Normal Couple Walk an Ancient Spanish Pilgrimage

-In that regard, their experience was similar to actor Martin Sheen’s in The Way, a movie about the pilgrimage that was recently released to select American theaters.
+In that regard, their experience was similar to actor Martin Sheen’s in The Way, a movie about the Spanish pilgrimage that was recently released to select American theaters.
 Sheen plays a wealthy doctor who decides to complete the pilgrimage after his son dies during a storm in the Pyrenees while making the spiritual journey.

 But the Spurgeons said the movie glossed over the aches and pains felt when they made daily treks averaging 15 miles while they carried 20-pound backpacks.
 At times, it was less about a spiritual journey and more about dealing with the rigors of a challenging hike.

 “Every night, you’d see people pop blisters, putting on foot cream,” said Gary Spurgeon, 64, who substitutes as a Spanish teacher after retirement from Country Financial. “‘No taking care of your feet here’ was a sign in a restaurant. … you’d see it all.”

 They stayed in hostels that catered to pilgrims.
 Some offered smaller rooms with four bunk beds.
 Others were large dormitories where people spread out in their sleeping bags.
 For about $15 each, they got a place to stay and food.